So you want to work in international development?

 Feb 5, 2019

-Written by Darcy Knoll, communications specialist with CARE Canada
+By Darcy Knoll, Communications Specialist, CARE Canada

 Five years ago.
 It’s the end of a long day in the Philippines, visiting villages impacted by typhoon Haiyan, which devastated parts of the country.